hb9kns/webforms/README.md

 # webforms

-CGI script for dynamic web forms using a flat file database, only server-side
+CGI script for dynamic web forms using a flat file database, server-side only

-**UNDER CONSTRUCTION**

 ---